Christian-Braga/AutoHyper/README.md

 ## Usage Example

-you can find more information in the
+For more detailed examples and explanations, see the [Docs.ipynb](https://github.com/Christian-Braga/AutoHyper/blob/main/Docs.ipynb) notebook included in the repository.

 ```python
 from autohyper import HPO